-As we studied the war poets in school and I got exposed to the meritorious lines of Owen and Brooke and the more romantic verse of Keats and Shelley I realised how immensely powerful poetry could be, though never wrote anything of that sort - up until 2010.
+As we studied the war poets in school and I got exposed to the meritorious lines of Owen and Brooke and the more romantic verse of Keats and Shelley, I realised how immensely powerful poetry could be, though I never wrote anything of that sort until 2010.
 One morning the headlines stated two young British soldiers had be killed in Afghanistan, both from my own town.
 It was then that I wrote a poem entitled, 'A British Heart', paying tribute to the sacrifice made by those in our Armed Forces on behalf of us and for our continued freedom.
 I sent the poem to the local Regiment who in turn sent it to Regiments all over the country and various military publications.
 I was contacted by The Household Cavalry who requested permission to use the poem at fundraising events for their Operational Casualties Fund and I was also very moved to receive letters from a number of families who had lost loved ones in conflict, stating how much comfort the poem had brought them.
 In 2012 the poem won the United Press National Poetry Award, beating thousands of other entries and making me the youngest winner in the competition's history.

 A British Heart

 Down beats the drummer’s hand to lead them on their way.

 Faultlessly they march in line, no single stride astray.